 HANA Dashboard & Analysis

-During initial configuration, the HANA system will be configured including the dashoard and Lumira.
+During initial configuration, the HANA system will be configured including the dashboard and Lumira.
 The dashboard can be accessed via the provided URL and Lumira can be launched with the provided storyboard configuration.

 Data Sources

 During initial setup and installation, all specified Data Sources are configured.